mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Similar approach could be adopted for NIC firmware, drivers or even testing with a different NIC hardware if resources permit.

 If the layout determined at step 2. is too complex.
-Chopping down the devices and test if the issue can still be reproduced will remove false positives from the way.
+Cut down the devices involved and test if the issue can still be reproduced is also a good technique that will remove false suspects from the way.
 In example, if the issue happens with a bond device, does it still happen if we use directly one leg, or without bond at all ?
 If the answer is yes, then we continue with the next piece to chop.

-Just by doing that one can discard hundreds of bugs and enhancements that have been already fixed and incorporated in the latests releases, hardware/firmaware/driver issues that affect a single vendor, and so forth.

-Actions like these have been by far the fastest way to identify existing bugs.
+Actions like these have been the fastest way to identify existing bugs.
 Just by knowing it is not happening in a given kernel version, means that we only need to backport certain fix to a downstream kernel (in case of RHEL) or that the fix will be released soon upstream in case of using the **linux-next** kernel.

 There is some extra work to identify which commit or set of commits are needed to solve the problem.
 To start with, one could list the commits between the problematic and the fixed kernel: